Tobi Vail: Early bands

 One of Vail's first bands was the Go Team, a punk project started with Calvin Johnson in 1985.
 The group released several cassettes and nine singles on the independent label K Records, mostly on the 7" vinyl format.
-Billy "Boredom" Karren was one of the rotating musicians who played with the Go Team, and it was in this band that he and Vail played together for the first time.
+Billy "Billy Boredom" Karren was one of the rotating musicians who played with the Go Team, and it was in this band that he and Vail played together for the first time.
 The band toured the West Coast in 1987 as a two-piece, then added Karren for two U.S. tours, both in 1989.
 After the Go Team disbanded, Vail played in various project bands and made a record as the drummer for Some Velvet Sidewalk; she toured with Some Velvet Sidewalk during early 1990.
 Since the beginning of her teens, Vail had tried to form an all-female band to "rule the world and change how people view music and politics", including a group named Doris.